pomsky-lang/website/content/blog/pomsky-0-7/index.md

 I put some work into reducing the binary size.
 The first step was to strip debug symbols.
 I previously didn't strip them because I wanted to have useful backtraces in case of a panic.
-However, I'm now confident enough in pomsky's stability that I think we don't need them.
+However, I'm now confident enough in Pomsky's stability that I think we don't need them.
 And if you find a panic, it should be reproducible with the same input.

 Stripping the binary decreased the CLI's binary size on Linux from **3.24 MiB** to **1.39 MiB**.